Get to Know Wendy Levey

 Wendy has served on the Boards of two independent schools, a college and a rehabilitation center, helping her to stay current with educational and societal trends.
 She has also been part of several films about getting into school: Nursery University directed by Mark Simon and Getting Into Kindergarten directed by Pam French.

 Wendy Levey now consults full-time on all things education helping families with children from pre-school through high school in New York City, Westchester and Connecticut.

 Founded and ran a premiere pre-school on the Upper Eastside for over forty years

 Developed and established relationships with Directors of Admissions and many school heads in NYC schools

 Wendy Levey has served on various school boards throughout her career

-Wendy Levey Consulting specializes in grades Pre-K through High School.
+WLC in grades Pre-K through High Schoo

 When documentary filmmaker Mark Simon, came to me about participating in his film Nursery University, I said, “ No!”.
 Mark was tenacious and when I saw he truly wanted to make a serious instructional film about the process of applying to pre-school in all parts of NYC, I was sold on his sincerity and desire to educate young families.

 This film was shown in movie theaters , has been available on Netflix and has even been used at the University of Pennsylvania Graduate Education school and Columbia’s as well.

 Click here to view the trailer for this documentary.